This announcement represents a single point in time. Future releases may impact the information below.

-To use the 'Procore Labor Productivity Cost' budget view, your Procore company account must be using Procore's Field Productivity and Project Financials tools.
-For setup instructions, see Set Up the Procore Labor Productivity Cost Budget View.
+To use the 'Procore Labour Productivity Cost' budget view, your Procore company account must be using Procore's Field Productivity and Project Financials tools.
+For setup instructions, see Set Up the Procore Labour Productivity Cost Budget View.
 The image below shows you the new view when its applied to the Budget tool.

-How does the 'Procore Labor Productivity Cost' budget view work?
+How does the 'Procore Labour Productivity Cost' budget view work?

-With the new 'Procore Labor Productivity Cost' view, you can:
+With the new 'Procore Labour Productivity Cost' view, you can:

-- Leverage the default 'Procore Labor Productivity Cost' budget view to track production quantities and gain insight into production rates.
-Your company's Procore Administrator can customize this view using the Company Admin tool.
-See Enable the Labor Productivity Cost Features for Project Financials and Set Up the Procore Labor Productivity Cost Budget View.
+- Leverage the default 'Procore Labour Productivity Cost' budget view to track production quantities and gain insight into production rates.
+Your company's Procore Administrator can customise this view using the Company Admin tool.
+See Enable the Labour Productivity Cost Features for Project Financials and Set Up the Procore Labour Productivity Cost Budget View.

 - Choose from new and existing methods to add budgeted production quantities to Procore:

 - Add budgeted production quantities to the Production Quantities tab in the Budget tool.
 See Add Budgeted Production Quantities to a Project's Budget.

 - Import budgeted quantities using the 'Budgeted Quantities' tab in the downloadable Microsoft Excel template.
 See Import a Budget.